-Yes, Micellar Water Transformed My Skin
+What Micellar Water Is & How It Transformed My Skin

 The irony: Micellar water doesn’t require actual water to work, so there’s no rinsing allowed.

-I should note that I don’t wear makeup every day, but when I do, it’s usually all over: A light foundation (holla, Bobbi Brown Tinted Moisturizing Balm!), concealer (Pixi Undercover Crayon), and a little bronzer (still looking for the perfect one—suggestions welcome), so it took a few cotton pads to get it all off—a big change from my Clarisonic-or-bust approach to squeaky clean skincare.
+I should note that I don’t wear makeup every day, but when I do, it’s usually all over: A light foundation (holla, Bobbi Brown Tinted Moisturizing Balm!), concealer (Pixi Undercover Crayon), and a little bronzer (still looking for the perfect one—suggestions welcome), so it took a few cotton pads to get it all off—a big change from my Clarisonic-or-bust approach to squeaky clean skin care.
 And while I’m still not 100% confident the micellar water removed all my makeup, my skin hasn’t been any worse for the wear.

+MORE: Kourtney Kardashian Swears By This $5 Drugstore Face Mask to Dry Out Pimples

 The one that arguably started the revolution, I make fun of this French face wash for its ability to make editors, bloggers, and makeup artists freak out over how amazing it is, but its makeup-removing and skin-perfecting prowess is legit.
-It’s packed with soothing, decongesting ingredients, and it’s no longer only available at French pharmacies. $27.50; at Amazon
+It’s packed with soothing, decongesting ingredients, and it’s no longer only available at French pharmacies.

 Decléor Paris Aroma Cleanse Micellar Water

 This one’s slightly more floral, and includes Rose Essential Oil, which protects the skin against aggressors, and soothing bisabolol extracted from Candeia Wood Essential Oil.
-The light Rose floral water note is gentle on even the most sensitive skin. $35; at Dermstore
+The light Rose floral water note is gentle on even the most sensitive skin.

-It was only a matter of time until micellar formulations broke into American drugstores, and this hydrating version is packed with vitamins B3 and C, and Triple Purified Water. $7.99; at CVS and other drugstores.
-Valmont Swiss Poly-Active Micellar Water
+It was only a matter of time until micellar formulations broke into American drugstores, and this hydrating version is packed with vitamins B3 and C, and Triple Purified Water.

-The gold standard in micellar technology, this super-luxe cleanser is made from rare Swiss ingredients, including glacial water and purified rose oil to gently remove makeup and dirt. $140; at Saks Fifth Avenue .
+The gold standard in micellar technology, this super-luxe cleanser is made from rare Swiss ingredients, including glacial water and purified rose oil to gently remove makeup and dirt.

-Boots No. 7 Botanics All Bright Micellar 3 in 1 Cleansing Solution
+Botanics All Bright Micellar 3 in 1 Cleansing Solution

-Boots’ version removes makeup super-quickly, and is formulated with brightening hibiscus. $7.49; at Target
+Botanics’ (formerly Boots Botanics) version removes makeup super-quickly, and is formulated with brightening hibiscus.